Pascal's wager: Pascal's description of the wager

 The Pensées passage on Pascal's wager is as follows:

 Pascal begins by painting a situation where both the existence and non-existence of God are impossible to prove by human reason.
 So, supposing that reason cannot determine the truth between the two options, one must "wager" by weighing the possible consequences.
 Pascal's assumption is that, when it comes to making the decision, no one can refuse to participate; withholding assent is impossible because we are already "embarked", effectively living out the choice.

 We only have two things to stake, our "reason" and our "happiness".
 Pascal considers that if there is "equal risk of loss and gain" (i.e. a coin toss), then human reason is powerless to address the question of whether God exists.
 That being the case, then human reason can only decide the question according to possible resulting happiness of the decision, weighing the gain and loss in believing that God exists and likewise in believing that God does not exist.

 He points out that if a wager were between the equal chance of gaining two lifetimes of happiness and gaining nothing, then a person would be a fool to bet on the latter.
 The same would go if it were three lifetimes of happiness versus nothing.
-He then argues that it is simply unconscionable by comparison to betting against an eternal life of happiness for the possibility of gaining nothing.
+He then argues that it is simply unconscionable by comparison to bet against an eternal life of happiness for the possibility of gaining nothing.
 The wise decision is to wager that God exists, since "If you gain, you gain all; if you lose, you lose nothing", meaning one can gain eternal life if God exists, but if not, one will be no worse off in death than if one had not believed.
 On the other hand, if you bet against God, win or lose, you either gain nothing or lose everything.
 You are either unavoidably annihilated (in which case, nothing matters one way or the other) or miss the opportunity of eternal happiness.
-In note 194, speaking about those who live apathetically betting against God, he sums up by remarking, "It is to the glory of religion to have for enemies men so unreasonable..."
+In note 194, speaking about those who live apathetically betting against God, he sums up by remarking, "It is to the glory of religion to have for enemies men so unreasonable".

 Inability to believe

-Pascal addressed the difficulty that 'reason' and 'rationality' pose to genuine belief by proposing that "acting as if [one] believed" could "cure [one] of unbelief":
+Pascal addressed the difficulty that reason and rationality pose to genuine belief by proposing that "acting as if [one] believed" could "cure [one] of unbelief":